mohanraj-Ai/claude-filesystem-mcp/README.md

 today's project notes into it.
 ```

-Claude can invoke the filesystem tool to create the file.
+Claude can invoke the filesystem tool to create the requested file.

 ---

 ## 📸 Real Project Screenshots

-The following screenshots demonstrate the **actual working implementation**.
+The following screenshots demonstrate the actual working implementation.

 ### 1. MCP Server Running